 Immunotherapy: type of therapy that uses substances to stimulate or suppress the immune system to help the body fight cancer, infection and other diseases.
 Some types of immunotherapy target only certain cells of the immune system.
 Others affect the immune system in a general way.

 Leukemia: cancer that starts in blood-forming tissue, such as bone marrow, and causes large numbers of abnormal blood cells to be produced and enter the bloodstream

 Lymphocytes: a type of white blood cell that is made in the bone marrow and found in the blood and lymph tissue

 Median: the middle value of a sorted list of numbers placed in value order from highest to lowest

-Minimal residual disease (MRD): the small number of cancer cells that remain in the body after treatment
+Minimal residual disease: patients who have a small number of cancer cells that remain in their body during or after treatment

 Multiple myeloma: a type of cancer of the plasma cells, a type of white blood cell

 Obinutuzumab: a drug used together with other drugs to treat chronic lymphocytic leukemia